- 📖 Geeky Medics OSCE Book

 Trigeminal nerve branches

-- Key point: sensory innervation from the crown of the head down to the upper eyelid at the lateral canthus of the eye, including the cornea
+The ophthalmic division supplies sensory innervation from the crown of the head down to the upper eyelid at the lateral canthus of the eye, including the cornea.

-- Key point: sensory innervation from the lower eyelid at the lateral canthus to the upper lip at the lateral angle of the mouth
+The maxillary division supplies sensory innervation from the lower eyelid at the lateral canthus to the upper lip at the lateral angle of the mouth.

-Main trunk (before splitting into anterior and posterior division)
+Branches of the main trunk (before splitting into anterior and posterior division) of the mandibular division include:

 - Branch to medial pterygoid, tensor tympani and tensor veli palatini

-- Sensory innervation from the lower lip at the lateral angle of the mouth to the lower border of the mandible
+The mandibular division supplies sensory innervation from the lower lip at the lateral angle of the mouth to the lower border of the mandible and motor innervation to the muscles of mastication.

 When assessing the trigeminal nerve, it is also important to consider which specific nucleus is being assessed: